 3. Realize that being a part of something is better than being all of nothing.

 Zelson said first-time entrepreneurs need to be prepared to take an offer that is less than ideal in order to at least get the ball rolling.

-"Remember, though, that the experience you can gain from your first venture can be an invaluable asset for any future ideas that you may have," he said.
+"Remember, though, that the experience you can gain from your for any future ideas that you may have," he said.
 "There is a lot to learn about running a business that you can not know until you try."

 4. Do your due diligence on the business idea